Our services that are impacted

 There may be a delay in our response time which will exceed the 20-day deadline for FOI requests - visit our FOI page for further information.

-- May and summer children's sports holiday camps have been cancelled
+- October half-term children's sports holiday camps have been cancelled

 - Active & Healthy 4 Life referral sessions are not running